You can take Dave out of Britain, but you can’t take the Britain out of Dave.

 - ½ cup tomato passata (eg. passata)

-- 1-2 tsp Worcester sauce (or 2 tsp white wine vinegar and 1 tsp maple syrup for every 2 tsp Worcester sauce; important: get an anchovy free Worcester sauce!)
+- 1-2 tsp Worcestershire Sauce (vegetarian) (or 2 tsp white wine vinegar and 1 tsp maple syrup for every 2 tsp Worcester sauce; important: get an anchovy free Worcester sauce!)

 - ½ tsp Tabasco sauce

 - Dice the onion and garlic, then fry both in olive oil.

 - Drain and rinse the can of white beans.

 - As soon as the onion starts to turn translucent add the beans.

 - Now add the crushed tomatoes, herbs, worcester sauce and tabasco sauce.

 - Let it simmer for about 10 minutes and give it a taste test.